tum-pbs/pbdl-book/diffphys.md

 $.
 If we'd need to construct and store all full Jacobian matrices that we encounter during training, this would cause huge memory overheads and unnecessarily slow down training.
-Instead, for backpropagation, we can provide faster operations that compute products with the Jacobian transpose because we always have a scalar loss function at the end of the chain.
+Instead, for back-propagation, we can provide faster operations that compute products with the Jacobian transpose because we always have a scalar loss function at the end of the chain.

 Given the formulation above, we need to resolve the derivatives